 Events & Gatherings

-The club organises a number of national events in the British Isles.
+The club organises a number of national events in the British Isles, including an annual national rally which is currently held at Warner’s Thoresby Hall, Nottinghamshire.
 Our regions also organise numerous events and monthly noggins (a get together for a chat, often over a drink and/or a meal).

 “Morris Monthly”, the club’s award winning magazine, is published each month and direct mailed to members.
 It contains a wide range of articles and information; a mix of both current and historical.
 To view a copy, click here or on the magazine image.